verfasor/X230-Hackintosh/README.md

 - [Please visit this reddit thread](https://www.reddit.com/r/hackintosh/comments/dfdf3l/x230_from_2012_living_the_catalina_dream/).
 - I've used [neofetch](https://github.com/dylanaraps/neofetch) to display system specs via Terminal.

-# TMI

-~~I sell modded ThinkPad X230s.
-I'm an expat in China, and I've connections with ThinkPad enthusiasts here.
-We can ship modded X230 machines (1080p mod, 2k mod, Quad code CPU mod, and more) to any country.
-Email **mighil@pm.me**. or use the email ID in my bio.~~ A bit busy.
-N/A for the time being.

 # A better screenshot

 ![https://i.redd.it/6rq528gjtgr31.png](https://i.redd.it/6rq528gjtgr31.png)